 Notes offered and sold to QIBs in reliance upon Rule 144A (the "Rule 144A Notes") will be represented by beneficial interests in one or more Rule 144A Global Note(s) (as defined in the Base Prospectus).
-Notes offered and sold in offshore transactions to persons who are not U.S. persons pursuant to Regulation S (the "Regulation S Notes") will be represented by beneficial interests in a Regulation S Registered Global Note (as defined in the Base Prospectus and, together with the Rule 144A Global Note(s), the "Global Notes").
+Notes offered and sold pursuant to Regulation S in offshore transactions to persons who are not U.S. persons (the "Regulation S Notes") will be represented by beneficial interests in a global note in registered form (the "Regulation S Global Note" and, together with the Rule 144A Global Note(s), the "Global Notes").

-The Regulation S Registered Global Note will be deposited on or about the Issue Date with a common depositary (the "Common Depositary") for Euroclear and Clearstream, Luxembourg and will be registered in the name of a nominee of the Common Depositary.
-Except as described in this Prospectus, beneficial interests in the Regulation S Registered Global Note will be represented through accounts of financial institutions acting on behalf of beneficial owners as direct and indirect accountholders in Euroclear and Clearstream, Luxembourg.
+The Regulation S Global Note will be deposited on or about the Issue Date with a common depositary (the "Common Depositary") for Euroclear and Clearstream, Luxembourg and will be registered in the name of a nominee of the Common Depositary.
+Except as described in this Prospectus, beneficial interests in the Regulation S Global Note will be represented through accounts of financial institutions acting on behalf of beneficial owners as direct and indirect accountholders in Euroclear and Clearstream, Luxembourg.
 The Rule 144A Global Note(s) will be deposited on or about the Issue Date with The Bank of New York Mellon, New York Branch, in its capacity as custodian (the "Custodian") for, and will be registered in the name of Cede & Co. as nominee of, DTC.
 Except as described in this Prospectus, beneficial interests in the Rule 144A Global Note(s) will be represented through accounts of financial institutions acting on behalf of beneficial owners as direct and indirect participants in DTC.

-In connection with the issue of the Notes, Merrill Lynch, Pierce, Fenner & Smith Incorporated (the "Stabilization Manager") (or persons acting on behalf of the Stabilization Manager) may over-allot

-Notes or effect transactions with a view to supporting the market price of the Notes at a level higher than that which might otherwise prevail; however, any stabilization action might not necessarily occur.
-Any stabilization or over-allotment action may begin on or after the date on which adequate public disclosure of the terms of the offer of the Notes is made and, if begun, may cease at any time, but it must end no later than the earlier of 30 days after the Issue Date and 60 days after the date of the allotment of the Notes.
-Any stabilization action or over-allotment must be conducted by the Stabilization Manager (or persons acting on behalf of the Stabilization Manager) in accordance with all applicable laws and rules.
+In connection with the issue of the Notes, HSBC Bank plc (the "Stabilization Manager") (or persons acting on behalf of the Stabilization Manager) may over-allot Notes or effect transactions with a view to supporting the market price of the Notes at a level higher than that which might otherwise prevail; however, stabilization action might not necessarily occur.
+Any stabilization action may begin on or after the date on which adequate public disclosure of the terms of the offer of the Notes is made and, if begun, may cease at any time, but it must end no later than the earlier of 30 days after the Issue Date and 60 days after the date of the allotment of the Notes.
+Any stabilization action or overallotment must be conducted by the Stabilization Manager (or persons acting on behalf of the Stabilization Manager) in accordance with all applicable laws and regulations.